-Who says bubbles are only for the outdoors?
+Who says you can only use bubbles outside with toddlers?
 They don’t make that big of a mess or a mess at all unless they dump them.
 Let your toddler go around the house blowing bubbles and trying to catch them.

 18. A muffin tin

-Fill a bowl with dried rice and a scoop of some sort and let your kids fill each section of the muffin tin with dried rice.
+Fill a bowl with dried rice and a scoop (we used a spoon) of some sort and let your kids fill each section of the muffin tin with dried rice.

-Did you know your toddler loves to be helpful and what perfect way them helping mom with chores, right?
+Did you know toddlers love to be helpful?
+So why not let them help out with chores.
 My son loves to help me switch over the laundry, match socks and throwing things in the garbage.
 Amazon also has this really cute broom set that my toddler loves.

 Still have those solo cups laying around?
 Stack them like they do in a bowling alley and let them throw a ball at them and see how good they get.